 Research and study includes assessment, so you may include portions of works in your assignments, projects and theses, provided that you attribute the sources properly.

-If you later want to publish your thesis as a book, or include it in the Australian Digital Theses Program (ADT), then you will need to contact the copyright owners of any images or substantial portions of text, that you have used, and ask for their written permission to use these items in your published work.
+If you later want to publish your thesis as a book, or are required to include it in the institutional repository, then you will need to contact the copyright owners of any images or substantial portions of text, that you have used, and ask for their written permission to use these items in your published work.
 This is because when the thesis goes online, it will be being communicated to the public and this is not covered by the 'fair dealing' provisions.
 More information on Copyright in your thesis.

 The same kind of 'fair dealing' applies to subject matter other than works (e.g. sound recordings, videos, etc.), so it would be possible to make copies of reasonable portions of these things for research and study.